pinglamb/math/vectors-and-matrices/eigenvalues-eigenvectors.md

   \det(\mathsf{A} - \lambda \mathsf{I}) = 0
   $$

+It means that the eigenvalues are chosen such that the matrix $\mathsf{A} - \lambda\mathsf{I}$ is singular, then the corresponding eigenvector is in the nullspace and can be found by elimination.

 > *Definition.*{: .def}
 > The **characteristic polynomial** of the matrix $\mathsf{A}$ is the polynomial
 >